Quickback Docs

 3. Guards don't apply to GET (they're for writes)

-4. Masking applies: User is a member, not admin
+4. Masking applies: User is an interviewer, not recruiter or hiring-manager

 5. Response sent with masked data